vabatta/dotfiles/README.md

 However, it was likely installed already if you ran the `./install.sh brew` command provided in the dotfiles.

+All of the configuration for Neovim are managed using [AstroNvim](https://github.com/AstroNvim/AstroNvim).
+The base configuration is symlinked into the `~/.config/nvim` directory, and then the rest of the configuration is managed by AstroNvim.
-All of the configuration for Neovim starts at `config/nvim/init.lua`, which is symlinked into the `~/.config/nvim` directory.
+The directory for customization starts at `config/astronvim/lua/user`, which is symlinked into the `~/.config/astronvim` directory.

+Read the docs at [AstroNvim](https://github.com/AstroNvim/AstroNvim).

 > **Warning**
 > The first time you run `nvim` with this configuration, it will likely have a lot of errors.
 This is because it is dependent on a number of plugins being installed.

-### Installing plugins

-On the first run, all required plugins should automaticaly by installed by [lazy.nvim](https://github.com/folke/lazy.nvim), a plugin manager for neovim.

-All plugins are listed in [plugins.lua](./config/nvim/lua/plugins.lua).
-When a plugin is added, it will automatically be installed by lazy.nvim.
-To interface with lazy.nvim, simply run `:Lazy` from within vim.

-> **Note**
-> Plugins can be synced in a headless way from the command line using the `vimu` alias.

 ## tmux configuration